-May 2012 hosted one BIG installation event.
+May 2012 hosted 1 big installation event.
 The cluster installation included 8 homes that each received a rain garden and rain barrel for volunteering in the program.
 The rain barrel pictured to the right received an artistic touch from Pete Sparh of Spahrzart.
 New to the program in 2012 was permeable pavements.
 Demonstrating the application of this green stormwater infrastructure element, a full driveway and entry walkway was installed.
 View photographs from this event.

 Funding for this successful Education and Outreach program came from a Department of Ecology grant.
 The permeable pavement installations were completed in cost-share with the program participants.